jjdeprisco/JDRenderEngine/README.md

 All of these parameters can be changed, but there is no UI yet to do so.
 See enhancements below.

+## Getting Started

+With proper setup, the JDRenderEngine will produce reproducible rendering of a project.
+You should only come to the JDRenderEngine after you have:

+  1. Complete audio track
+  2. Timings for your scene changes (if any)
+  3. Visual content prepared elsewhere.
+This can be other Touchdesigner project output or generative components saved as their own containers.
+  4. Intro and outro content (title slide, credits, etc.

+  Set up your project:

-1. Select your audio file from the RENDERAUDIO CHOP - note that I've provided the option of switching to a test file for testing without rendering.
-But the render process relies on the file in the RENDERAUDIO CHOP
+1. Select your audio file from the RENDERAUDIO node.
+Note the length of your original audio file.
-3. Replace the Scene placeholders with your content
+2. Replace the Scene placeholders with your content
-4. Set your scene time transitions in the table provided
-5. Set any additional time in the addtime Math CHOP.
+3. Set any additional time for intro/outro in the addtime Math CHOP.
 Default is 300 frames (5 sec) for intro, and 300 frames for outro, totalling 600 frames.
+4. Set your scene time transitions in the "minsec" table provided.
+All the other tables are caluclated.
-6. Locate the scenepreview node and set it to view (handy for previewing on a second monitor to watch your render).
+5. Locate the scenepreview node and set it to view (handy for previewing on a second monitor to watch your render).
-7. Use Keyboard 2 key to reset all of the scripts.
+6. Use Keyboard 2 key to reset all of the scripts.
-8. Use Keyboard 1
+7. Use Keyboard 1
-9. Watch your render take place!
+8. Watch your render take place!
+9. Use keyboard key to STOP before end of song, or allow render to finish until end (it will auto stop).

 I usually like to set the preview output to full screen on another monitor while I render.